Jake Burger Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 20th-ranked team ERA among all MLB pitching staffs (4.50).
+- The Dodgers' 4.45 team ERA ranks 19th among all league pitching staffs.

-- Dodgers pitchers combine to surrender 81 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Dodgers pitchers combine to surrender 81 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Gonsolin (3-1 with a 2.21 ERA and 30 strikeouts in 40 2/3 innings pitched) makes the start for the Dodgers, his ninth of the season.
+- Kershaw (8-4) takes the mound for the Dodgers in his 14th start of the season.
+He's put together a 2.95 ERA in 76 1/3 innings pitched, with 93 strikeouts.

-- In his most recent appearance on Tuesday against the Cincinnati Reds, the right-hander tossed five innings, giving up three earned runs while surrendering five hits.
+- His most recent appearance was on Thursday against the Cincinnati Reds, when the lefty tossed seven scoreless innings while allowing five hits.

-- The 29-year-old has an ERA of 2.21, with 6.6 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .163 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.